Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Existence of Strong Traces

 in the same sense.
 Because the limit equation for $f^+_\infty$, namely \eqref{eqn:limit}, is a transport equation with constant initial data, $f^+_\infty$ is constant.
 Namely,

-for each $y > 0$ and almost every $\tau,v$. \end{proof}
+for each $y > 0$ and almost every $\tau,v \in \R^2$. \end{proof}

-{\uline {\bf {Step 4: Proof of Proposition \ref{prop:trace_kinetic}}}}
+{\underline {\bf {Step 4: Proof of Proposition \ref{prop:trace_kinetic}}}}

-Fix $t\mapsto h(t)$ a Lipschitz path and $f$ a weak solution to \eqref{eqn:kinetic}.
-Then, there exist $f^+$ and $f^-$ weak traces for $f$ along $h(t)$ for which $0 \le f^\pm \le 1$, $f\in L^1 \cap L^\infty$.
-By Proposition \ref{prop:trace3}, we know that $f^\pm(t,\cdot)$ are realized as the blow-up along a sequence of scales $\eta_n \rightarrow 0^+$.
-Thus, by Lemma \ref{lem:compactness}, we conclude $f^\pm(t)$ are characteristic functions of intervals (in $v$) for almost every $t$.
+Fix $t\mapsto h(t)$ a Lipschitz curve and $f$ a solution to \eqref{eqn:kinetic}.
+Then, by Proposition \ref{prop:trace1}, there exist $f^+$ and $f^-$ weak traces for $f$ along $h(t)$ for which $0 \le f^\pm \le 1$.
+By Proposition \ref{prop:trace3}, we know that $f^\pm(t,\cdot)$ are realized as the blow-up along a sequence of scales $r_n \rightarrow 0^+$.
+Thus, by Lemma \ref{lem:compactness}, we conclude $f^\pm(t,\cdot)$ are characteristic functions of intervals (in $v$) for almost every $t$.
 Now, Proposition \ref{prop:trace_kinetic} follows since weak convergence of characteristic functions to characteristic functions implies strong convergence.
 More precisely, by Proposition \ref{prop:trace1}, we have for any $\varphi \in L^1([0,T]\times \R \times [-L,L])$, compactly supported,

 Finally, recall $f$ and $f^+$ are characteristic functions in $v$, so that taking $\varphi(t,v) = f^+(t,v)$ and $\varphi(t,v) = 1 - f^+(t,v)$ completes the proof.